 Learn in State-of-the-Art Facilities With Resources and Technology Designed Just for You

-Our first-year students have told us we need to make a big fuss about the Gandhi Medical Education Center in White Hall, because it was, bar none, the best facility they saw when they were touring other schools.
-The Gandhi Medical Education Center will quickly become your home away from home.
-This beautiful new facility in the heart of campus includes everything you will need during the first two years of medical school.
-In addition, you'll benefit from outstanding learning technology, from computerized testing that mimics the USMLE board exams to a secure website with digital videos of every lecture, usually posted within hours of each class.
+The beautiful Gandhi Medical Education Center in White Hall has everything you will need during the first two years of medical school.
+In addition, you'll benefit from outstanding learning technology, computerized tests that mimic USMLE board exams and a secure website with digital videos of lectures, usually posted within hours of class.

-- Two lecture halls with large video screen, cameras for remote conferencing, and interactive student response devices
+- Two lecture halls with large video screens, cameras for remote conferencing, and interactive student-response devices

 - A state-of-the-art anatomy lab with an integrated audio-video system and a downdraft ventilation system for up to 16 tables